top of page

 PROGRAM COSTS

-The actual program cost of $1966 per person has been generously subsidized by an anonymous donor who wishes to support climate-engaged people in falling back in love with the world so they can sustain their good work.
-We are grateful for this generous support, and hope that it makes the trip possible for you.
+The actual program cost of $2122 per person has been generously subsidized by an anonymous donor who wishes to support climate-engaged people reconnecting with the natural world so they can sustain their good work.
+We are grateful for this generous support and hope that it makes the trip possible for you.

 -The full on-land retreat day

--A contribution to local Indigenous land and river stewardship organization Rios to Rivers
+-A contribution to the local Indigenous land and river stewardship organization Rios to Rivers

 Here is what the program cost does not include: